kshetline/tubular_time/README.md

   yw: 2021, // short for yearByWeek
   w: 5, // short for week
-  dw: 4, // short for dayOfWeek
+  dw: 4, // short for dayByWeek
   yearByWeek: 2021, // year that accompanies an ISO year/week/day-of-week style date
   week: 5, // week that accompanies an ISO year/week/day-of-week style date
-  dayOfWeek: 4, // day that accompanies an ISO year/week/day-of-week style date
+  dayByWeek: 4, // day that accompanies an ISO year/week/day-of-week style date

   ywl: 2021, // short for yearByWeekLocale
   wl: 6, // short for weekLocale
-  dwl: 5, // short for dayOfWeekLocale
+  dwl: 5, // short for dayByWeekLocale
   yearByWeekLocale: 2021, // year that accompanies an locale-specific year/week/day-of-week style date
   weekLocale: 6, // week that accompanies an locale-specific year/week/day-of-week style date
-  dayOfWeekLocale: 5, // day that accompanies an locale-specific year/week/day-of-week style date
+  dayByWeekLocale: 5, // day that accompanies an locale-specific year/week/day-of-week style date

   hrs: 0, // short for hour
   min: 18, // short for minute